 Like most parents of small children, your time is limited.
 You don’t have hours in your day to scroll through hundreds of articles searching for a solution.
 Not to worry!
 I’ve taken the liberty of compiling the most-asked questions about baby sleep problems in one place.

 “My baby is 4 weeks.
 Can I sleep coach yet?”

 In a word, no. Not yet.
 Your baby isn’t quite ready developmentally for sleep coaching.
 Most babies won’t be able to self-soothe until closer to 6 months, and a few babies will be developmentally ready at 4.5 months, but that is certainly not the norm.
 While you wait to sleep coach, you can however encourage your child to have positive sleep associations and good nighttime sleep habits.
 Here are a few articles to help you through the first 6 months:

 Simple Ways to Nurture Good Sleep Habits In Your Newborn Baby

 6 Things You Should Know About Newborn Sleep

-Ah, the dreaded sleep regressions.
+Ah, the dreaded sleep regression.
 These always throw families for a loop.
-If you’ve already sleep coached, then you know that you just have to revisit The Shuffle to help get your child’s sleep back on track.
+If you’ve already sleep-coached, then you know that you just have to revisit The Shuffle to help get your child’s sleep back on track.
 But if you haven’t yet started to sleep coach, you’ll need to get a handle on what is happening with your child’s sleep before you can get started.
 Read more about all of the different sleep regressions:

 Sleep Regressions: Just a Phase?